rubyworks/rubytest/README.md

 A test object can also supply a `#subtext`, which can be used to describe the _setup_ associated with a test.
-[NOTE: A test framework will not use this if it only supports one setup per context (the testcase).
+[NOTE: A test framework will not use this if it only supports one setup per context (the test case).
 In that case the context and subtext effectively share a single description.]

 A test object can provide `#tags` which must return a one-word string or